 ― Pico Iyer

-This beautifully written travel wisdom depicts perfectly the different stages of our journeys.
+This beautifully written travel proverb depicts perfectly the different stages of our journeys.
 The ultimate goal is to open our hearts, feel young, and fall in love, either with a place or a person.

 7. “All journeys have secret destinations of which the traveler is unaware.”